-Jennifer Otani, Ross Weiss, Serge Trudel, Tamara Rounce, Owen Olfert, Erl Svendsen, James Tansey, Kelly Turkington and Meghan Vankosky
+Jennifer Otani, Ross Weiss, Serge Trudel, Tamara Rounce, David Giffen, Owen Olfert, Erl Svendsen, James Tansey, Kelly Turkington and Meghan Vankosky

 Happy Birthday Canada!